Potat05/Overwatch-Stream-Rank/README.md

 * Rank Server
     1. Download and extract the GitHub repository contents to anywhere on your computer.
-    2. Go into "./settings.json" and change "battletag" to your battletag.
-    3. Execute "./run.bat" or in cmd "node server.js" (You will need to run this every time you start OBS)
+    2. Execute "./run.bat" or in cmd "node server.js" (You will need to run this every time you start OBS)
 * OBS Source
     1. Open OBS and go to the scene you want to have your rank displayed on.
-    2. Create a new browser source and set the URL to "http://127.0.0.1:24209/index.html" & set size to 128x128.
+    2. Create a new browser source and set size to 128x128.
+    3. Set source URL to `http://127.0.0.1:24209/pages/profile?battletag=*yourBattletag*`
+    4. Replace the '#' in your battletag with '%23'
-    3. Position browser source to be over your hero portrait or anywhere else.
+    5. Position browser source to be over your hero portrait or anywhere else.

+## Profile parameters
+**battletag** - Battletag with '#' replaced with '%23'
+**getranktype** - What rank to get, options: TANK DAMAGE SUPPORT AVERAGE HIGHEST
+Example of multiple parameters `http://127.0.0.1:24209/pages/profile?battletag=example%2312345&getranktype=highest`

 # DISCLAIMER